Tupolev Tu-22: Supersonic replacements

 All of these aircraft were still being introduced when the State Committee for Aviation Technology (soon to become the Ministry of Aircraft Production, or MAP) announced a contest for supersonic designs that would replace all previous designs.
 Tupolev's chief designer, Sergey Mikhailovitch Yeger, was determined not to lose to Myasishchev once again.

 They quickly proposed a new design, Samolyot 103 (Plane 103).
-This was essentially a Tu-16 with four much more powerful engines, either Dobryniun VD-7s or Mikulin AM-13s.
+This was essentially a Tu-16 with four much more powerful engines, either Dobrynin VD-7s or Mikulin AM-13s.
 However, experience on the experimental Samolyot 98 tactical bomber design suggested that the 103 would not have supersonic performance.
 They decided to start over with a blank-sheet design.

 After considering many possible solutions from TsAGI, Yeger eventually settled on what became Samolyot 105 in 1954.
 Among its features was the selection of a single pilot with no copilot, which allowed the cockpit to be narrower, as only one person had to be seated forward to see the runway.
 This had positive political aspects as it reduced crew size to three.

 Myasishchev was also working to fulfill the requirement with his much larger Myasishchev M-50.
 It was designed to have intercontinental range, filling the role for which the M-4 was intended.
 Both the Tupolev and Myasishchev designs were approved for prototype production in 1954.

 At the time, supersonic aerodynamics were still in their infancy, as were the engines that would power the designs.
 By this point, three engine models were being considered for the 105: the VD-5, the VD-7, and the new Kuznetsov NK-6.
 Of the three, the NK-6 offered the best performance, but was still in the initial stages of development.
 As the engines possibly would not meet their goals and leave the 105 underpowered, much attention was spent on cleaning up the aerodynamics to reach the required speed.
 This was notable in the design of the wing and landing gear, which were designed to be as "clean" as possible, with the main wheels retracting into the fuselage to allow the wing to be thinner.